Vegas Shooting Victims Reportedly Settle For Up To $800M, 2 Years After Massacre That Killed 58

-MGM Resorts has agreed to pay victims of the October 2017 mass shooting up to $800 million to settle lawsuits.
-According to the Independent, the massive settlement comes two years after the deadly shooting that injured almost 700 people and left 58 dead after Stephen Paddock opened fire from his room at the Mandalay Bay hotel.
+MGM Resorts has agreed to pay victims of the October 2017 Las Vegas mass shooting up to $800 million to settle lawsuits.
+According to the Independent, the massive settlement comes two years after the deadly shooting that injured almost 700 people and left 58 dead when Stephen Paddock opened fire from his room at the Mandalay Bay Hotel.

 The settlement for the shooting, which was the deadliest in American history, was announced by lawyers on Thursday and would close most of the suits against MGM, which owns Mandalay Bay, as The New York Times reports.